 A longer ski also gives you more confidence because it will vibrate less at speed.
 That’s not to say you can’t go fast on a shorter ski -- you can, but at high speeds, you may experience more vibrations.

 To go faster you’ll also need a firmer stiffer ski that can stay stable as weight is transferred through the edges during turns.

-If you’re a very good skier, then its fine for the skis to be taller than you.
-You’ll benefit from the greater stability at speed and more float on powder.
+If you’re a very good skier, then it’s fine for the skis to be taller than you.
+You’ll benefit from greater stability at speed and more float on powder.

 For beginners or new skier, a ski that is taller than you is going to be harder to turn and control.
 I’d recommend looking for a ski closer to your chin height.
 You’ll find it easier to§